» Computer Science Program «

 An in-depth study of structured program design utilizing the COBOL language.
 Topics include structured design, sequential file processing, direct file processing, data organization, database manipulation, and report writing.
 (Prerequisites: Successful completion of COMP 1150; college level reading).
 (4 C).

-A course for computer science majors to introduce the major concepts of problem solving, algorithm design, and programming.
-Algorithm development, analysis, and refinement.
-Top-down and object-oriented program development concepts.
-Simple and composite data types, classes, and control structures including selection, iteration, and subprograms.
-Java programming language will be used beginning Fall 2000.
-(Prerequisites: MATH 1115, COMP 1150 [with permission of instructor, COMP 2243 may be taken concurrently with one of these classes]; college level reading).
+This course introduces the major concepts of problem solving, algorithm design and programming.
+Emphasis is on algorithm development, analysis, refinement, top-down and object-oriented program development concepts.
+Simple and composite data types, classes, and control structures are covered Java programming language will be used.
+RECOMMENDED ENTRY SKILLS/KNOWLEDGE: Basic computer literacy; college algebra; exposure to concepts of data representation, logic, and algorithms (as in COMP 1150).
+(Prerequisites: MATH 1115.
+COMP 1150 (with permission of instructor, COMP 2243 may be taken concurrently with one of these classes; college level reading).
 (4 C).

 An introduction to the elements of RPG (Report Program Generator) programming and program documentation.
 The specific orientation will be toward RPG as it is used on IBM mid-range hardware.
 Applications will be taken from its use in a day-to-day professional programming environment and in report generation.
 (Prerequisites: Successful completion of COMP 1150; college level reading).
 (4 C).